 If students can transfer this knowledge to their essay writing, their ideas will be more coherent and clear.
 You’ll finally be able to escape that maze!

-Have younger students practice using modal verbs in debate
+Have younger students practice grammar with using modal verbs in debate

 “Can I borrow a pen?”